goutham80808/LanDrop/readme.md

 ### 🌟 Core Features
 - **Serverless P2P Architecture:** Every device is both a client and a server
+- **Device Name Support:** Use memorable hostnames like `DESKTOP-JOHN` instead of IP addresses
-- **Automatic Peer Discovery:** No need to manually find and type IP addresses.
-Peers are discovered automatically on the local network
+- **Automatic Peer Discovery:** Devices are discovered automatically with friendly computer names
 - **Cross-Platform:** A single Go codebase compiles to native executables for Windows, macOS, and Linux
 - **Broadcast Transfers:** Send a file to all available peers on the network with a single command (`send <file> all`)
 - **Chunked Transfers:** Intelligent chunking strategy for optimal performance on large files